nbauma109/jd-gui-duo/README.md

 ## Comparison

-A modified version of [JarComp](https://activityworkshop.net/software/jarcomp/index.html) is used to compare the jars
+A modified version of [JarComp](https://activityworkshop.net/software/jarcomp/index.html) is used to compare the jars and netbeans diff module for class comparison (see https://github.com/nbauma109/netbeans-visual-diff-standalone).

 ![image](https://user-images.githubusercontent.com/9403560/169692577-1d14cacc-71b0-458c-ad5c-a8686ae2fb95.png)